swufung/swufung.github.io/_pages/about.md

 Recent News
 ======
+* 00/30/2024: Our manuscript [Mean-Field Control Barrier Functions: A Framework for Real-Time Swarm Control](https://arxiv.org/abs/2409.18945) is out.
+Thanks to Levon Nurbekyan for the collaboration.
+* 08/09/2024: Our manuscript [Fast Partial Transforms for Large-Scale Ptychography](https://arxiv.org/abs/2408.03532) is out.
+Thanks to Ricardo Parada and Stanley Osher for the collaboration.
+* 08/07/2024: Our manuscript [A hybrid SIAC -- data-driven post-processing filter for discontinuities in solutions to numerical PDEs](https://arxiv.org/abs/2408.05193) is out.
+Thanks to Soraya Terrab and Jennifer Ryan for the collaboration.
 * 07/19/2024: Our manuscript [Differentiating Through Integer Linear Programs with Quadratic Regularization and Davis-Yin Splitting](https://arxiv.org/abs/2301.13395) has been accepted by Transactions on Machine Learning Research.
-Thanks to Daniel McKenzie and Howard Heaton for their collaboration.
+Thanks to Daniel McKenzie and Howard Heaton for the collaboration.
 * 06/05/2024: Our draft [Laplace Meets Moreau: Smooth Approximation to Infimal Convolutions Using Laplace's Method](https://arxiv.org/abs/2406.02003) is out.
-Thanks to Ryan Tibshirani, Howard Heaton, and Stanley Osher for their collaboration.
+Thanks to Ryan Tibshirani, Howard Heaton, and Stanley Osher for the collaboration.
 * 05/22/2024: Alex Vidal successfully defends his PhD dissertation and will continue his journey as a Sr. Data Scientist at NerdWallet.
 Congratulations, Alex!
 ![](alex_graduation.png)